Repairing Homes - Changing Communities

 Habitat's home repair programs are open at all homeowners who meet the follow criteria;

-- Contribute to the projects with some volunteer hours
+Contribute to the projects with some sweat equity hours.